 At the center of every clinical trial is a patient waiting for a treatment to arrive safely and on time.
 In the highly competitive drug development market, biopharma companies face myriad challenges—from balancing cost, time, and quality to delivering the best possible outcome for their trial and their patients.

-Our end-to-end global clinical supply chain services are powered by people with an unwavering dedication to serving clinical research and patients around the world.
+Our end-to-end global clinical supply chain services, formerly Fisher Clinical Services, are powered by people with an unwavering dedication to serving clinical research and patients around the world.
 Whether your investigational medicinal product (IMP) is a traditional small molecule, biologic, or advanced therapy, our more than 30 years of clinical trial services experience can provide support and expertise across your supply chain.
 We offer services for IMP, comparator, co-medication, and ancillary clinical supplies; including strategy, sourcing, management, packaging and labeling, storage, and distribution.

-With more than 30 years of clinical trial experience and a breadth of services, we can provide support and expertise across your supply chain.
+With more than 30 years of clinical trial experience and a breadth of services, Patheon can provide support and expertise across your supply chain.

 We support clinical trials with an integrated supply chain and dependable global sourcing strategies.
 Complete with full packaging and distribution services, documentation support, and the highest product quality available, we strive to mitigate risk across the supply chain.
 Our Comparator Center of Excellence in Basel, Switzerland, includes dedicated teams in the United Kingdom, the United States, and strategic locations throughout Asia.